TURN TO LANDSCAPE

 2: Enter ETD.

-This app has been developed with care and in accordance with applicable EASA flight and duty time regulations.
+This website has been developed with care and in accordance with applicable EASA flight and duty time regulations.
 However, no guarantee is made regarding the accuracy or completeness of its calculations or information.

 The developer is not liable for any incorrect planning outcomes or related operational or financial effects.
 Users remain solely responsible for verifying compliance with all relevant regulations and company policies.